 Using a collection agent has several benefits over tenant withholding tax.
 Paying taxes for you each month is a big responsibility to place on a tenant, and you have no way of knowing whether it is being done correctly or on time.
 Even an honest mistake, like forgetting to transfer the 20% to Revenue one month, could result in negative consequences for you.

 As we covered, using a collection agent means that 20% is not deducted from the rent amount before it hits your bank account.
-However, regardless of the method you use, you will still have to declare your rental income each year and may have to pay tax on it.
+However, regardless of the method you use, you will still have to declare your rental income in Ireland each year and may have to pay tax on it.
 So what are the benefits?

 These expenses can be deducted from your gross rental income to arrive at your net taxable rental income.
 This means that your eventual tax liability could be significantly lower than the 20% deducted at source by your tenants.

 Thoroughly understanding tax responsibilities is crucial for all landlords, particularly non-residents.
 Conducting detailed research and seeking professional tax advice can help optimise your financial situation.
 Filing your tax return as a landlord punctually and accurately will also aid in avoiding penalties and ensuring all potential deductions are captured.

 Knowing exactly what expenses you are allowed can go a long way in reducing your tax bill.
 While there are many available, it’s important to be aware of the circumstances where they can be applied to ensure you stay compliant.
 Here are some of the key areas that most landlords can make a saving.

 Almost anyone letting a property in Ireland is obliged to register each tenancy with the RTB (Residential Tenancies Board).
 The standard fee is currently €90 and can be claimed as an expense.
 As well as being a requirement, without registration, you will not be entitled to claim your mortgage interest, which we’ll cover next.